Simple Canned Salmon Bites

 • Add the rest of the ingredients and stir well until well incorporated

 • Place a sheet or parchment paper or silicon liner on a baking sheet.
-Spray lightly with non-stick spray and take about 1-2 tbs. of the mixture in your hand and form a small flat disk with the salmon mixture.
+Spray lightly with non-stick spray and take about 1-2 tablespoons of the mixture in your hand and form a small flat disk with the salmon mixture.
 This recipe should make between 14-16 salmon bites

 • Bake at 400F for 17 minutes.
 Take out and flip.
 Cook another 3 minutes.

-Notes
+Recipe Notes

 • Air Fryer: Baked in the air fryer at 350F for 13 minutes